nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --jsonld.contexts.remoteallowlist strings       In strict mode, fetching external JSON-LD contexts is not allowed except for context-URLs listed here. (default [https://schema.org,https://www.w3.org/2018/credentials/v1,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json])
       --loggerformat string                           Log format (text, json) (default "text") --network.bootstrapnodes strings                List of bootstrap nodes ('<host>:<port>') which the node initially connect to.
-      --network.certfile string                       Deprecated: use 'tls.certfile'.
-PEM file containing the server certificate for the gRPC server.
-Required when 'network.enabletls' is 'true'.
-      --network.certkeyfile string                    Deprecated: use 'tls.certkeyfile'.
-PEM file containing the private key of the server certificate.
-Required when 'network.enabletls' is 'true'.
       --network.connectiontimeout int                 Timeout before an outbound connection attempt times out (in milliseconds). (default 5000)
       --network.disablenodeauthentication             Disable node DID authentication using client certificate, causing all node DIDs to be accepted.
 Unsafe option, only intended for workshops/demo purposes so it's not allowed in strict-mode.
 Automatically enabled when TLS is disabled.
       --network.enablediscovery                       Whether to enable automatic connecting to other nodes. (default true) --network.enabletls                             Whether to enable TLS for gRPC connections, which can be disabled for demo/development purposes.
 It is NOT meant for TLS offloading (see 'tls.offload').
 Disabling TLS is not allowed in strict-mode. (default true)
       --network.grpcaddr string                       Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). (default ":5555")
       --network.maxbackoff duration                   Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). (default 24h0m0s)
-      --network.maxcrlvaliditydays int                Deprecated: use 'tls.crl.maxvaliditydays'.
-The number of days a CRL can be outdated, after that it will hard-fail.
       --network.nodedid string                        Specifies the DID of the organization that operates this node, typically a vendor for EPD software.
 It is used to identify the node on the network.
 If the DID document does not exist of is deactivated, the node will not start.
       --network.protocols ints                        Specifies the list of network protocols to enable on the server.
 They are specified by version (1, 2).
 If not set, all protocols are enabled.
-      --network.truststorefile string                 Deprecated: use 'tls.truststorefile'.
-PEM file containing the trusted CA certificates for authenticating remote gRPC servers.
       --network.v2.diagnosticsinterval int            Interval (in milliseconds) that specifies how often the node should broadcast its diagnostic information to other nodes (specify 0 to disable). (default 5000)
       --network.v2.gossipinterval int                 Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes. (default 5000)
       --storage.bbolt.backup.directory string         Target directory for BBolt database backups.